Paula Carrasco

-Paula Daniela Carrasco Carrasco (born 17 January 1994) is a Chilean basketball player from Valparaíso city.
-She plays in club Sportiva Italiana de Valparaíso and is part of the Chile women's national team.
+Paula Daniela Carrasco Carrasco (born 17 January 1994) is a Chilean professional basketball player, environmental chemist, and public servant.
+She plays for Sportiva Italiana de Valparaíso and is a member of the Chile women's national team.
+Since 2024, she has been the domestic partner of Gabriel Boric, former President of Chile, although she did not assume the role of First Lady.

 Biography

 She comes from Valparaíso and was born on 17 January 1994.
-She is the youngest of four brothers.
-At the age of 8, she started to play basketball in Brisas club from La Florida.
+She is the youngest of her parents' five children, having four older brothers.
+At the age of eight, she started to play basketball in Brisas club from La Florida.

-She studied and graduated from University of Chile in environmental chemistry.